Woolly mammoth: Dentition

 Woolly mammoths had very long tusks (modified incisor teeth), which were more curved than those of modern elephants.
-The longest known male tusk is 4.05 m long (measured along the outside curve) and weighs 115.5 kg, with a historical report of a 4.30 m long tusk found in Siberia, while the heaviest tusk is 121 kg, suggested to have been 125–130 kg when complete; 2.4–2.7 m and 45 kg was a more typical size.
+The longest known male tusk is 4.05 m long (measured along the outside curve) and weighs 115.5 kg, with an anecdotal historical report from the 1990s of a 4.3 m long tusk found in Chukotka, far eastern Siberia, while the heaviest tusk is 121 kg, suggested to have been 125–130 kg when complete; 2.4–2.7 m and 45 kg was a more typical size.
 Female tusks were smaller and thinner, 1.5–1.8 m and weighing 9 kg.
 For comparison, the record for longest tusks of the African bush elephant is 3.4 m.
 The sheaths of the tusks were parallel and spaced closely.
 About a quarter of the length was inside the sockets.
 The tusks grew spirally in opposite directions from the base and continued in a curve until the tips pointed towards each other, sometimes crossing.
 In this way, most of the weight would have been close to the skull, and less torque would occur than with straight tusks.